 9.2.3 Sensor Maintenance

-The analyzer does not require routine maintenance other than the addition of Replenishment Solution.
-Exposure to dry gas for an extended time gradually extracts water from the sensor that then needs to be replenished occasionally.
+The analyzer does not require routine maintenance other than the addition of Replenishment Solution to the sensor.
+Exposure to dry gas for an extended time gradually extracts water from the sensor.
+The electrolyte needs to be replenished occasionally.